 Other Matters

-Our opinion on the Standalone Financial Statements and our report on Other Legal and Regulatory Requirements below is not modified in respect of the these matters.
+Our opinion on the standalone financial statements and our report on Other Legal and Regulatory Requirements below are not modified in respect of these matters.

 Report on Other Legal and Regulatory Requirements

-1. As required by Section 143(3) of the Act, based on our audit and based on the consideration of the reports of other auditors on the
+1. As required by Section 143(3) of the Act, based on our audit and on the consideration of the reports of the other auditors on the

 a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

-b) In our opinion, proper books of account as required by law have been kept by the Company and its joint operation companies so far as it appears from our examination of those books and the reports of the other auditors.
+b) In our opinion, proper books of account as required by law have been kept by the Company and its joint operations which are companies incorporated in India so far as it appears from our examination of those books and the reports of the other auditors.

 c) The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, the Statement of Cash Flows and Statement of Changes in Equity dealt with by this Report are in agreement with the relevant books of account.